 Top Quality dogs & dedicated owner/breeders-highly recommended by Dr Cyndi Wood, DVM-Five Valleys Veterinary Clinic

 Our beautiful Pomeranians are CKC registered and upgradeable to AKC for an extra fee.
 They come with a leash, collar, toy and puppy care package containing a food sample and training information.
 They will be current on shots and complete with their wormings.
 The deposit is $100 now to hold your puppy with the remainder being due at the time of pickup.
-Our October litter sadly did not take.
-We will be expecting a litter around fall of 2015.
+We will be expecting a litter around spring of 2015.

 Prada - Mother of the litter